 - Place your bougainvillea pot in an area of full sun to promote flowering.
-If the bougainvillea is in too much shade it grow lots of foliage and fewer flowers.
-Place potted bougainvillea in a sunny window during Winter to prevent it from loosing as many leaves and to protect it from cold weather.
+If the bougainvillea is in too much shade it grows lots of foliage and fewer flowers.
+Place potted bougainvillea in a sunny window during Winter to prevent it from losing as many leaves and to protect it from cold weather.

 - Bougainvillea are not cold hardy in Winter and should be brought indoors when the temperature at night is below 50°F (10°C).
-Place bougainvillea pots in a sunny window in Winter to prevent it dropping leaves, water once every 2 or 3 weeks and do not feed until the following Spring.
+Place bougainvillea pots in a sunny window in Winter to prevent them from dropping leaves, water once every 2 or 3 weeks, and do not feed until the following Spring.

 - Give bougainvillea a hard prune at the start of Spring to encourage new growth which promotes more flowers and bougainvillea flowers on new growth.
 Prune back any faded flowers throughout the year to stimulate the growth of more flowers.

-- To encourage flowering, place bougainvillea in full sun, allow the soil to dry out after watering.
+- To encourage flowering, place bougainvillea in full sun, and allow the soil to dry out after watering.
 Plant bougainvillea in pots that slightly restrict the roots and shield bougainvillea from light at night.
-Bougainvillea are short day plants that require more hours of darkness then light to flower their best.
+Bougainvillea are short-day plants that require more hours of darkness than light to flower their best.